The civil society and

 XI confirmed the principle of subsidiarity in the encyclical Quadragesimo Anno, and in particular the Catholic philosopher Jacques Maritain elaborated it.

-conscience, being fully responsible for their relation to God.
+in one’s conscience, being fully responsible for their relation to God.
 People who are free in their conscience also demand freedom in other respects.
-The rise of free associations apart from family ties and the state does not accidentally coincide with the recognition
+The rise of free associations apart from family ties and the state does not accidentally coincide with

-Medieval European feudalism is a specific form of organicism.
+feudalism is a specific form of organicism.
 It was based on the division of the population into three estates.
 Nobility and clergy were strongly hierarchical, with the king at the head of nobility and the pope heading the church.
-Lacking
+Lacking such a hierarchy,

-such a hierarchy, the third estate distinguished free people (especially living in the cities), slaves, and serfs which were bound to the land on which they lived and worked, serving their noble or clerical lord.
-In North-West Europe serfdom disappeared
+the third estate distinguished free people (especially living in the cities), slaves, and serfs which were bound to the land on which they lived and worked, serving their noble or clerical lord.
+In North-West Europe serfdom disappeared in the fourteenth

 but John Locke assumed that people have naturally inalienable human rights, to be respected by any sovereign.
 The reason for the formation of a state is to warrant these rights.
 For Jean-Jacques Rousseau not the state, but the community (the people) is the bearer of authority.
 In the romantic period this became the nation.